 I am still fairly new to the mountain biking world.
 No matter.
 Riders can choose a ride suited to their abilities from a tantalizing menu of guided rides.
 I will confess that I felt like I bit off a little more than I could chew on our first day of riding.
 But, I did manage to finish the 25-mile ride through the rugged desert hills.
 Our second day of 20-plus mile riding took us down more amazing trails in the park.

-I am especially grateful for trail guides Karen (check out her articles in Texas Parks and Wildlife magazine) and David, two of many trail guides assigned to each of the rides.
+I am especially grateful for trail guides Karen Hoffman Blizzard (a contributing writer to Texas Parks and Wildlife magazine) and David Heinicke (head naturalist at Brazos Bend State Park), two of many trail guides assigned to each of the rides.
 They not only gave me lots of good riding advice, they encouraged me every mile of the way.
 Karen reminded me that the bike fest is not a race but a ride meant to be enjoyed.
 She was right.
 And even though my legs were burning and my heart was pumping hard, I enjoyed every minute on the trail.

 The Chihuahuan Desert Bike Fest is an annual event offered on Presidents’ Day Weekend in February.
 Registration is limited to 500 riders.
 The best bike companies in the nation are present and allow riders to test ride their bikes.
 And, sponsoring bike companies from around the state set up shop at trailheads and intersections to provide repair services.

 The Chihuahuan Desert Bike Fest benefits the Big Bend Trails Alliance — a local, non-profit organization that helps create and maintain these famous West Texas trails for mountain biking, hiking, and horseback riding.
 Kudos to the trails alliance for doing an amazing job of keeping these trails in excellent condition.